The Simple Magic of Investing in a Three-Fund Portfolio

 Is It Really That Simple?

 The hard part is convincing yourself you only need three or four funds.
-We’ve all been trained to think that investing is super complicated, you need a ton of training and education, and you can’t do it yourself.
+We’ve all been conditioned to think that investing is complicated; you need lots of training and education, and you can’t do it yourself.

-In fact, you may even be pausing to wondering if your S&P 500 index fund should be VOO or SPY!
-It doesn’t really matter that much.
+In fact, you may even be pausing to wonder if your S&P 500 index fund should be VOO or SPY!
+It doesn’t matter.

 The more complicated way = more hands in your pocket.

-Stockbrokers make money when you buy and sell a stock.
-Actively managed mutual funds take a little slice off the top of your investment, whether it’s up or down on the year.
+Stockbrokers make money when you buy and sell stock on their platforms.
+Actively managed mutual funds take a little slice off the top of your investment, whether up or down on the year.
 Hedge funds take a small percentage of the total assets plus a bigger percentage of the gains.
+Advisors have to give advice, good or bad, or they don’t justify their fees.

 Everyone is making money off your money.

-Then you have a guy like Jack Bogle, founder of Vanguard, who says you can get the entire S&P 500 index (VTSAX) and pay just 0.04% a year.
+Then you have a guy like Jack Bogle, founder of Vanguard, who says you can get the entire S&P 500 index (VTSAX) and pay just 0.04% annually.
+It’s actually cheaper if you go with VTI, the ETF version and its 0.03% fee.
 You can even buy and sell shares for free.

 For every $1,000 you invest, you pay forty cents.
 FORTY CENTS.

-That’s why Vanguard has trillions in assets under management.
-And why every major mutual fund company, like Fidelity, also has a similar product with a similar expense ratio.
+It’s no wonder that Vanguard has trillions of assets under management.
+And why every major mutual fund company, like Fidelity and Schwab, have a similar product with a similar expense ratio.

-And all you need are a handful of funds to save for retirement.
+That’s why the hardest part is believing you only need a handful of funds to save for retirement.

 Other Posts You May Enjoy: